OIDC

 Microsoft Graph

-underMicrosoft APIs
+should be selected underMicrosoft APIs

 in theRequest API Permissions